-The snake plant is perfectly suited to the bathroom.
-Inexpensive and low-maintenance plant is in the bathroom as it converts CO2 into oxygen at night.
+The snake plant is perfectly suited to the bathroom, big or small.
+Inexpensive and low-maintenance, this plant should be in your bathroom as it converts CO2 into oxygen at night.
 It’s easy to leave this plant to its own devices, as it is used to being in several different climate conditions.

 Aloe vera is happiest close to a window, but not in direct sunlight.
 It’s perfectly suited for the bathroom, as it doesn’t need a lot of water to survive, so the humidity should be enough to keep it going.

-The Chinese Evergreen is absolutely stunning plant, who’s leaves are streaked with white or yellow.
-It’s also one of the most low maintenance plants you can have in the home.
+The Chinese Evergreen is absolutely stunning plant, with leaves are streaked with white or yellow.
+It’s also one of the most low-maintenance plants you can have in the home.
 It thrives in medium to low light, or indirect sunlight, and loves humid conditions.

-Orchids are an absolute beauty to look at, and are a wonderful addition to your bathroom – providing an often much needed pop of colour.
+Orchids are an absolute beauty to look at and are a wonderful plant to add to your small bathroom – providing an often much needed pop of colour.

 Orchids are naturally derived from humid, tropical rainforests and, therefore, bathrooms are often a great substitute.
 The warm, steamy atmosphere of a small bathroom can keep your orchid thriving for years.

 You can place the plant on your windowsill, where it will not be under the sunlight directly.
 The steamy atmosphere will provide pretty much all the water that this beautiful flower requires.